Graham Elsdon looks at ways literature students can usefully write about drama

-Part of the problem lies in the way students experience a play, often reading it ‘on the page’ rather than seeing the physicality of the action.
+Part of the problem lies in the way students experience a play.
+Often reading it ‘on the page’ rather than seeing the physicality of the action can complicate matters.
 When you read a novel, the narrator acts as your guide, explaining how characters are feeling and how they behave.
 But drama shows, rather than tells.
 In drama, all you have are the words the characters speak.
 So rather than the action taking place in your head (as it does when you read a novel), drama is the product of a director’s interpretation of the way lines are delivered, facial expression, movement, costume, setting, staging and timing.

 Yet writing about dramatic method is less about performance and more about the larger structural choices of the playwright.
 As starting points, you might consider:

 - when and why characters enter and exit the stage

 - who speaks most in scenes and who is silent

 - how aside and soliloquy are used

 - how dialogue is connected to power